liangjiaxiaoqi/FGPT/README.md

 🎉🎉🎉 **News:** Our paper has been officially accepted by ***IEEE Journal of Biomedical and Health Informatics***! 🎉🎉🎉

 This repository contains the official implementation of **FGPT**.
 In this work, we propose a lightweight approach termed Frequency-Gated Prompted Transformer (FGPT) designed for efficient electroencephalogram (EEG) decoding.
 FGPT can assist in EEG decoding based on the Transformer framework, serving as a scalable approach.
-We will update the code shortly.

 ---